vdaas/vald/docs/overview/component/lb-gateway.md

 Vald LB Gateway is responsible for:

-- Pass and load balancing requests to the other Vald components
+- Pass and load balancing requests to other Vald components
 - Control processing with timeout setting
-- Gathering search results and sorting out as a result
+- Aggregate search results from each Vald Agent and rerank searching result

 The next chapter shows the main features.

 ## Features

-Vald LB Gateway is the mandatory component for the Vald cluster.
+Vald LB Gateway is a mandatory component for the Vald cluster.

 Each following section introduces each feature.